teslex/telegroo/telegroo-api/README.md

-# telegroo-telegramClient
+# telegroo-api

-telegroo telegramClient for bots
+telegroo api for bots